Set or substitute $APP_HANDLE with the app name of your choice aptible apps:create "$APP_HANDLE"

 See Optimizing Dockerfile caching for Bundler to better understand this Dockerfile.

-Review How do I serve static assets when using Aptible Deploy? for in-depth advice on asset precompilation and serving.
+Review How do I serve static assets when using Aptible? for in-depth advice on asset precompilation and serving.

 Finally, your app probably expects you to run database migrations upon deploy to ensure your app code and database are in sync.